-- Class C Deficiency DHCS shall assess a civil penalty of \$250 per day for each deficiency. - Class B Deficiency DHCS shall assess a civil penalty of \$375 per day for each deficiency. - Class A Deficiency DHCS shall assess a civil penalty of \$500 per day for each deficiency. - Maximum Daily The maximum daily civil penalty for all deficiencies shall not exceed \$1000. - Repeat Deficiency (1st time) A licensee that is cited for repeating the same violation within 24 months of the first violation is subject to an immediate civil penalty of \$500 and \$750 for each day the violation continues until the deficiency is corrected. - Repeat Deficiency (2nd time) A licensee that has been assessed a civil penalty for a repeat violation, that repeats the same violation within 24 months may be subject to an immediate civil penalty of \$500 and \$1,000 for each day the violation continues until the deficiency is corrected.
+- Class C Deficiency DHCS shall assess a civil penalty of two hundred fifty (\$250) dollars per day for each deficiency. - Class B Deficiency DHCS shall assess a civil penalty of three hundred seventy five (\$375) dollars per day for each deficiency. - Class A Deficiency DHCS shall assess a civil penalty of five hundred (\$500) dollars per day for each deficiency. - Maximum Daily The maximum daily civil penalty for all deficiencies shall not exceed one thousand (\$1000) dollars. - Repeat Deficiency (1st time) A licensee that is cited for repeating the same violation within 24 months of the first violation is subject to an immediate civil penalty of five hundred dollars (\$500) and seven hundred fifty dollars (\$750) for each day the violation continues until the deficiency is corrected. - Repeat Deficiency (2nd time) A licensee that has been assessed a civil penalty for a repeat violation, that repeats the same violation within 24 months may be subject to an immediate civil penalty of five hundred dollars (\$500) and one thousand dollars (\$1,000) for each day the violation continues until the deficiency is corrected.